 When done correctly, this type of exposure exercise has the effect of helping achieve a long-term reduction in obsessions, and in the anxiety they cause.
 Sometimes these exposure exercises will last only a few minutes, sometimes significantly longer.
 These exercises are not designed to make you feel better in the short term; they are designed to help you in the long term by helping you build a different relationship with your obsessive thoughts.

 Some people with OCD find that they have to do certain things in order to make their anxiety go away.
 These actions are known as compulsions or compulsive behaviors.
 Sometimes compulsions are relatively simple, as Sara’s habit of going on the internet to get information about HIV infection.
 Other compulsions can be even quicker, such as using hand sanitizer or checking to make sure the stove is off before leaving home.

 Compulsions vs. Rituals: What’s the Difference?

 Other compulsions take a long time.
 Some actually involve a series of behaviors, known as rituals.
 For example, many people with OCD describe taking long showers.
 They describe having to wash themselves in a particular way, sometimes washing the same area a set number of times.
 This is an example of a ritual, i.e., a series of compulsive behaviors.
 It is possible for these rituals to have a significant impact on the life of the person suffering from OCD; they can become very time-consuming.

 It is this type of ritual referred to in the phrase “Exposure and Ritual Prevention.”
 An example of a ritual can be seen in the case of Robert:

 Robert’s example illustrates two important characteristics of rituals.
 For one, this ritual started out seeming harmless but eventually became complicated and time-consuming.

 Secondly, Robert knew that his behavior was excessive and unnecessary.
 However, he felt powerless to stop the ritual.
-This is often the case, and a very frustrating part of OCD.
-Fortunately, ERP / ExRP offers hope for people suffering with these types of rituals.
+This is often the case and a very frustrating part of OCD.
+Fortunately, ERP / ExRP offers hope for people suffering from these types of rituals.